macks22/gmu-dia2/data/mmformat/README.md

 topic modelling.
 Each of the PIs in the dataset has a set of one or more awards he/she has worked on. **In total, there are 14,979 PIs and 22,263 awards.** Each of these awards has a single abstract, which may be empty, quite short, or very lengthy.
-More specifically, here are statistics on the lengths:
+More specifically, here are statistics on the lengths (# characters):

 *   min = 0
 *   max = 5000